Table of Contents

 - Hyphenating Adverbs Ending in “ly”

-One of the most common mistakes is using a hyphen after an adverb that ends in ly.
-Adverbs like quickly, slowly, or beautifully never need a hyphen when they modify adjectives.
+A common mistake is using a hyphen after -ly adverbs.
+Adverbs like quickly, slowly, or beautifully should not be hyphenated when modifying adjectives.

 ✓ She wore a beautifully designed dress.